Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The above QK representation of the compact binary motion at 1PN order has been generalized at the 2PN order in Refs.~\cite{DS88,SW93,Wex95}, and at the 3PN order by Memmesheimer, Gopakumar \& Sch\"afer~\cite{MGS04}.
-The construction of a generalized QK representation at 3PN order exploits the fact that the radial equation given by Eq.~\eqref{eomr} is a \emph{polynomial} in $1/r$ (of seventh degree at 3PN order).
-However this is true only in coordinate systems avoiding the appearance of terms with the logarithm $\ln r$; the presense of logarithms in the standard harmonic (SH) coordinates at the 3PN order will obstruct the construction of the QK parametrization.
-Therefore Ref.~\cite{MGS04} obtained it in the ADM coordinate system and also in the modified harmonic (MH) coordinates, obtained by applying the gauge transformation given in Eq.~\eqref{gaugeeta} on the SH coordinates.
-The equations of motion in the center-of-mass frame in MH coordinates have been given in Eqs.~\eqref{ABcoeffMH}; see also Ref.~\cite{ABIQ08} for details about the transformation between SH and MH coordinates.
+The QK representation of the compact binary motion has been generalized at the 2PN order by \cite{DS88,SW93,Wex95}, at 3PN order by \cite{MGS04}, and at 4PN order by \cite{CTG22} with, however, an incomplete treatment of the 4PN tail term.\footnote{See also \cite{Trestini2024} for the QK representation in scalar-tensor theory at 2PN order.} The construction of a generalized QK representation at 3PN order exploits the fact that the radial equation given by Eq.~\eqref{eomr} is a \emph{polynomial} in $1/r$.
+However, this is true only in coordinate systems avoiding the appearance of terms with the logarithm $\ln r$; the presence of logarithms in the standard harmonic (SH) coordinates at 3PN order will obstruct the construction of the QK parametrization.
+Therefore \cite{MGS04} obtained it in the ADM coordinate system -- free of logarithms -- and also in the modified harmonic (MH) coordinate system, for which the coefficients in the equations of motion are given by Eqs. \eqref{ABcoeffMH}.

 At the 3PN order the radial equation in ADM or MH coordinates is still given by Eq.~\eqref{1PNQKradial}.
-However the Kepler equation~\eqref{1PNQKkepler} and angular equation~\eqref{1PNQKphi} acquire extra contributions and now become
+However, the Kepler equation \eqref{1PNQKkepler} and angular equation \eqref{1PNQKphi} acquire extra contributions.
+The equations become

-in which the true anomaly $v$ is still given by Eq.~\eqref{Vdef}.
-The new orbital elements $f_t$, $f_\phi$, $g_t$, $g_\phi$, $i_t$, $i_\phi$, $h_t$ and $h_\phi$ parametrize the 2PN and 3PN relativistic corrections.\epubtkFootnote{More precisely, $f_t$, $f_\phi$, $g_t$, $g_\phi$ are composed of 2PN and 3PN terms, but $i_t$, $i_\phi$, $h_t$, $h_\phi$ start only at 3PN order.} All the orbital elements are now to be related, similarly to Eqs.~\eqref{paramnKae}, to the constants $\varepsilon$ and $j$ with 3PN accuracy in a given coordinate system.
-Let us make clear that in different coordinate systems such as MH and ADM coordinates, the QK representation takes exactly the same form as given by Eqs.~\eqref{1PNQKradial} and \eqref{3PNQK}. \emph{But}, the relations linking the various orbital elements $a_r$, $e_r$, $e_t$, $e_\phi$, $f_t$, $f_\phi$, $\dots$ to $E$ and $\mathrm{J}$ or $\varepsilon$ and $j$, are different, with the notable exceptions of $n$ and $K$.
+in which $v$ is exactly given by Eq.~\eqref{Vdef}.
+The new orbital elements $f_t$, $f_\phi$, $g_t$, $g_\phi$ are composed of 2PN and 3PN terms, while $i_t$, $i_\phi$, $h_t$, $h_\phi$ start only at 3PN order.
+All the orbital elements are now to be related, similarly to Eqs. \eqref{paramnKae}, to the constants $\varepsilon$ and $j$ with 3PN accuracy in a given coordinate system.